-The Rainbow Room re-opened in December 1987, so it would have been open for the Grammys, but that would not have given DeGroff enough time to settle in, visit Fog City Diner in San Francisco, etc. So I believe 1988 can be eliminated.
+The Rainbow Room re-opened in December 1987, so it would have been open for the Grammys, but that would not have given Dale enough time to settle in and visit Fog City Diner in San Francisco, etc. So, I believe 1988 can be eliminated.

-Absolut Citron was in test marketing this year, but the first known newspaper liquor store ad I could find on Newspapers.com is in September.
+Absolut Citron was in test marketing this year, but the first known newspaper liquor store ad I could find on Newspapers.com was in September.

-In 2013, Degroff told Toronto's The Star over the phone that the Madonna Sony Rainbow Room Grammy Party was in 1988, but they may have misunderstood or I'm reading it incorrectly.
+In 2013, Dale told Toronto's The Star over the phone that the Madonna Sony Rainbow Room Grammy Party was in 1988, but they may have misunderstood, or I'm reading it incorrectly.

 The Grammys were held in NYC on February 20.